neilcharles/geoviz/README.md

 Download DEM files from [here](https://search.earthdata.nasa.gov/search/granules?p=C197265171-LPDAAC_ECS&q=aster&ok=aster).
 Search for "ASTER" in the top left box and select "ASTER Global Digital Elevation Model V002" underneath the map.
 You won't realistically be able to stitch together a single file of the whole world - it would be enormous - so just download the areas you need.

-Stitching togehter the separate files is the same proces as for OS Terrain 50.
+Stitching together the separate files is the same proces as for OS Terrain 50.

 ```R
 mosaic_ASTER("path/to/data/")